insopitus/TROY/README.md

+## Archived
+My interests moved to rust and webgpu.
+It's time to archive this project.

 ## Why did I start this project?

 This is a project I wanted to start when I was reading *WebGL Programming Guide: Interactive 3D Graphics Programming with WebGL* - a big shoutout to Kouichi Matsuda for this awesome book.